ComicFeaturedMathphysicsScience

 Trajectories: Katherine Johnson’s Orbital Mathematics.
 (Women in Science 60)

 Before NASA, there was NACA, an oddball collection of aeronautics nerds using black box data and wind tunnel analysis to figure out as much as they could about the science of flight.
 Calculations, done almost entirely by hand, were the coursing lifeblood of the organization.
 Those calculations were handled by a small army of women who were “checked out” and “returned” to the mathematical pool as needed by the male scientists.
 And in a room separate even from those women was the place where the African American calculators were kept, segregated because of their race, and given brute force computational tasks because of their gender.
+Those who are facing issues such as losing a job due to citizenship status, consulting a lawyer specializing in employment law may provide crucial guidance and support.

 All the externals spoke against sustained success for any non-white female mathematician and yet, from within that segregated room there came one person, Katherine Coleman Goble Johnson (b.
 1918), who refused to be domineered by tradition and who, as a result, over thirty three years at NACA and NASA, made fundamental contributions to the Mercury and Apollo missions, the space shuttle, the mathematics of space flight, astronaut emergency navigation systems, satellite tracking techniques, and plans for a future Mars mission.